mikeuaike/ringify/README.md

 ## Future Changes:

-- The number of rings should be an argument of the script.
+- (MAYBE) The number of rings should be an argument of the script.
 Currently, to change it, you need to do it manually in the code
-- The graphic needs A LOT of work (better scaling, axis names, correct ticks, etc)
+- The graphic needs some work (better scaling, axis names, correct ticks, etc)
-- A second, more "visual", type of graphic
+- (MAYBE) A second, more "visual", type of graphic
-- Another type of graphic, where you could see the theoretical distribution and compare it to the calculated one
-- (MAYBE) a save graph's function, controllable via input argument
+- Show the theoretical curve of density along the radius, so we can see if it matches with the numbers we got from the simulations